 Gofore issues a profit warning as soon as possible if the Company determines that its financial status and/or future prospects have considerably weakened or improved from the information previously published by the Company, and that this change may have a significant impact on the price of the Company’s shares.
 The profit warning is based on information that the Company have previously provided and also takes into account the prevailing market situation.
 The Chairman of Board of Directors and the CEO together will decide upon whether a profit warning is necessary.

 Rumours and leaks

 In principle, Gofore does not comment on market rumours or the development of its share price.
-An exception is made if the rumour explicitly relates to inside information whose disclosure has been delayed, and the rumour is sufficiently accurate to indicate that the confidentiality of the inside information can no longer be insured, in which case Gofore discloses the inside information in question in a company release.
+An exception is made if the rumour explicitly relates to inside information whose disclosure has been delayed, and the rumour is sufficiently accurate to indicate that the confidentiality of the inside information can no longer be ensured, in which case Gofore discloses the inside information in question in a stock exchange release.
 In addition to this, Gofore may also comment on market rumours that have been deliberately spread with the intention of damaging the Company.